Floss Boss

 Lead UI Motion Designer

-The game was developed by a team of six designers and four developers, and is due to be presented at alt.ctrl.GDC in San Francisco this March.
+The game was developed by a team of six designers and four developers, and was presented at alt.ctrl.GDC in San Francisco in March of 2026, as well as Imagine RIT in April of the same year.

 My Role